 Credit risk is the risk which arises with the possibility that one party to a financial instrument will fail to discharge its obligation and cause the other party to incur a financial loss.
-Credit risk is managed in terms of credit policies, approved by the BoD and regulations issued by the SBP.
-The Bank is exposed to credit risk on loans and advances, fund placements with financial institutions and certain investments.
+Credit risk is managed in terms of credit policies, approved by the BoD and regulations issued by SBP.
+The Bank is exposed to credit risk on loans and advances, lendings to financial institutions and certain investments.